 Clothes Dryer Vent Safety & Installation Tips

-Length of concealed rigid metal ducting shall not exceed 35 feet (25′ for IRC).
+The concealed rigid metal ducting length shall not exceed 35 feet (25′ for IRC).
 Deduct 5 feet from the allowable length for every 90-degree elbow and two and a half feet for every 45-degree fitting (the Dryer-Ell is an exception under 2006 IRC Section M1502.6, 2009 IMC Section 504.6.4 and 2009 IRC Section M1502.4).
 These lengths may vary per local codes and dryer manufacturers’ recommendations.

 Dryer venting shall be independent of any other systems (chimneys or exhaust vents) to prevent fire spread.